 Our growth hasn't been achieved at the expense of credit quality.
 During the pandemic, we reacted quickly by adjusting our credit and pricing models immediately.
-As a result, we achieved stronger underlying credit performance than expected, demonstrating the power of our expertise in lending and data.
+As a result, we achieved stronger underlying credit performance than expected, with stronger margins than pre-pandemic, demonstrating the power of our expertise in lending and data.
 COVID-19 has proven our artificial intelligence models to be reliable during periods of stress, so our pricing is more accurate than our competitors, and we achieve higher yields with lower loss rates.
-That allowed us to exit the year in a strong position.
+That allowed us to exit the year having strengthened our track record of achieving positive returns on every lending vintage.